PeterCamilleri/CX16/docs/vm_layouts.md

 cannot be found, the program is unable to run and must exit with an error message.
 Nobody likes error messages.

+Plus, this option shares the 8K limit on the size of the VM interpreter.

 ### 1D Low Ram plus Dynamic

 This option has a fancy name, but it really just a combination of options 1B